valevo/Thesis/README.md

 ### `/figures`

-Figures, tables and results, see `figures/README.md` for the list of contents.
+Figures, tables and results, see `figures/README.md` for navigation.

 ### `/data`